medic/medic-docs/configuration/declarative-config.md

 ![Percentage with goal](img/target_percent_with_goal.png)

-In previous versions of the configuration we would iterate through an object with all contacts accompanied by their reports.
-When the code identified a condition related to a target widget in `targets.json`, it created data for the widget as a _target instance_.
 The target instances emitted by the rules engine code are handled by the app.
 The app takes care of showing the target instances in the appropriate widgets of the Targets tab, updating counts and percentages automatically.
+Previously the application code for Targets would iterate through an object with all contacts accompanied by their reports.
+When the code identified a condition related to a target widget in `targets.json`, it created data for the widget as a _target instance_.

-With the new declarative style of configuration all targets are now defined in the `targets.js` file.
-In the file we define a JavaScript variable `targets` as an array of objects.
+With the new declarative style all targets are now defined in the `targets.js` file.
+In this file we define a JavaScript variable `targets` as an array of objects.
 Each object corresponds to a target widget that could show in the app.
 The properties for the object are used to define when the target widget can show, what it should look like, and what to values to include.

 Like `tasks.js`, the Targets file contains JavaScript but its modular and declarative nature makes it much easier to manage.
 For instance, here is a simple example that generates two `postnatal-visit` tasks for each `delivery` form: